ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 Bell’s awards include the Hope Award at the Youth America Grand Prix Finals in New York City in 2009 and 2010, followed by the Junior Grand Prix in 2011, Grand Prix at the Milan International Ballet Competition (2010), the Premio Positano (2011), the Premio Amalfi Young Talent Award (2012), Gold Medal at Tanzolymp Berlin (2012), Gold Medal and Audience Choice Award at Rieti International Ballet Competition (2012), the Premio Roma Jia Ruskaja (2012) and the Premio Capri Danza International Award (2014).
 He has performed in galas throughout Europe and the United States.
 Bell was featured in the 2011 film First Position: A Ballet Documentary.

 Bell joined ABT Studio Company in September 2014, joined the main Company as an apprentice in May 2016 and became a member of the corps de ballet in March 2017.
 He was promoted to Soloist in September 2019.
-His repertoire includes Lankendem in Le Corsaire, Harlequin’s Friend in Harlequinade, St. John Rivers in Jane Eyre, The Leaves Are Fading pas de deux, the pas de deux from Alexei Ratmansky’s The Nutcracker, Romeo in Romeo and Juliet, Prince Désiré in Ratmansky’s The Sleeping Beauty, Prince Siegfried and von Rothbart in Swan Lake, leading roles in Garden Blue and Thirteen Diversions and featured roles in AfterEffect, Deuce Coupe, In the Upper Room and Songs of Bukovina.
-He created Winter in The Seasons and a leading role in AFTERITE.
+His repertoire includes Lankendem in Le Corsaire, Albrecht in Giselle, Harlequin’s Friend in Harlequinade, St. John Rivers in Jane Eyre, The Leaves Are Fading pas de deux, the Nutcracker Prince and the Mouse King in Alexei Ratmansky’s The Nutcracker, Romeo in Romeo and Juliet, Prince Désiré in Ratmansky’s The Sleeping Beauty, Prince Siegfried and von Rothbart in Swan Lake, leading roles in Garden Blue and Thirteen Diversions and featured roles in AfterEffect, Deuce Coupe, In the Upper Room and Songs of Bukovina.
+He created Mme. de Staël in Ghost Catcher, Chaereas in Of Love and Rage, Winter in The Seasons and leading roles in AFTERITE, Let Me Sing Forevermore and New American Romance.

 Mr. Bell's performances with American Ballet Theatre are sponsored by Alan and Laraine Fischer and Theo Ueng.